davidsouza/awesome-flash-briefings/README.md

 - [CNBC Markets Now](https://www.amazon.com/NBCUniversal-CNBC-Markets-Now/dp/B077BLZNN2/) - CNBC Markets Now provides a look at the days market moves with commentary and analysis from Michael Santoli, CNBC Senior Markets Commentator.

 - [CNN Business](https://www.amazon.com/CNN-Interactive-Group-Inc-CNNMoney/dp/B0779GYS38/) - Catch up on the latest business news headlines from CNN Business every weekday.
-Tune in to “Before the Bell” at 7:30 am ET for chief business correspondent Christine Romans to set up your day.
-Catch “Markets Now” after the closing bell with CNN Business’s editor-at-large Richard Quest at 5:30 pm ET.
+Tune in to "Before the Bell" at 7:30 am ET for chief business correspondent Christine Romans to set up your day.
+Catch "Markets Now" after the closing bell with CNN Business's editor-at-large Richard Quest at 5:30 pm ET.
 Available on Amazon video and audio devices.

 - [Fox Business](https://www.amazon.com/Fox-News-Channel-Business/dp/B06XDTL3JT/) - Get the latest business news and top stories from Fox Business, now on Alexa.

+- [The Front Row Entrepreneur](https://www.amazon.com/Jen-Lehner-Media-LLC-Entrepreneur/dp/B077XL4DVH/) - Every day, M-F, I deliver the freshest news in the world of online business and digital marketing.

+- [Real Estate Today](https://www.amazon.com/Estate-Today-Answers-Buyers-Sellers/dp/B07MN6JMYY/) - Real Estate Answers For Buyers &amp; Sellers using audio from our weekly show #REAL Q&amp;A - Real Estate Answers Live!

+- [The Voice of Social Sales](https://www.amazon.com/The-Voice-of-Social-Sales/dp/B07GBTPZZ1/) - The Voice of Social Sales is hosted by Chelsea Peitz, keynote speaker and best selling author, who is an 18 year veteran of the real estate industry.
+Chelsea shares real, actionable lead generation, branding and marketing tips in an easy-to-understand and digestible bite sized formulas.

 ## Crypto News

 - [Crypto Coin Minute](https://www.amazon.com/DES-Pro-Crypto-Coin-Minute/dp/B07N83XZCY/) - Your daily crypto coin flash briefing in one minute.
 We can hopefully provide a quick sound bite for your crypto information for the day.
 (Daily)

+## Education and Reference

+- [Word of the Day Flash Briefing](https://www.amazon.com/Volley-Inc-Word-Flash-Briefing/dp/B06VTHH5MW/) - The original Word of the Day Flash Briefing.
+Word of the Day teaches you a useful word, its definition, etymology, and gives you examples of how to use it in a sentence.
+A new word each and every day!

 ## General News